hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Primary button

-Use a primary [Button](/components/button) in the Page Header to trigger the most important flow or action on the page.
+Use a `primary` [Button](/components/button) in the Page Header to highlight the most important flow or action on the page.
 Examples of this include:

 - A flow that creates an object that is related to the page, e.g., creating a new cluster or adding a new user.
-- Launching or deploying a specific product instance
+- Launching or deploying a specific product instance.

 ### Secondary button

-Use a secondary [Button](/components/button) in the Page Header when needed to highlight actions such as editing the content on a page, managing access, etc.
+Use a `secondary` [Button](/components/button) in the Page Header when highlighting actions that are less important than the primary action, such editing the content on a page, managing access, etc.

 ### Tertiary button

-Tertiary [Buttons](/components/button) can be useful when linking to external documentation or highlighting other low-priority actions.
+Use a `tertiary` [Button](/components/button) when highlighting low-priority actions like linking to external documentation.

 ![Page Header Actions Tertiary Button](/assets/components/page-header/page-header-actions-tertiary-button.png =700x*)

 ### Dropdowns

-Use a [Dropdown](/components/dropdown) in the Page Header to combine additional secondary functions, tasks, or elements that assist the user in managing the information or objects on the page.
+Use a [Dropdown](/components/dropdown) in the Page Header to combine multiple secondary functions, tasks, or elements that assist the user in managing the information or objects on the page.
 Examples of this include:

 - Copying API credentials to manage the object remotely
 - Editing or changing settings
 - Deleting or deactivating an object
 - Linking to documentation

-When used in these scenarios and paired with a primary "create" action, use the `secondary` [Dropdown](/components/dropdown) color.
+When used in these scenarios and paired with a `primary` button, use a `secondary` [Dropdown](/components/dropdown).

 !!!
 Do